• About

 E. tennesseensis

 Echinacea plants spread quickly, so you may wish to divide the plants every 3-4 years.
-Divide the plants at the roots in the fall, being careful dig deep enough to keep the taproot intact (E. purpurea has lateral roots).
+Divide the plants at the roots in the fall, and carefully dig deep enough to keep the taproot intact (E. purpurea has lateral roots).

-For best results, it is important that Echinacea plants have good soil drainage, especially in the winter months.
+Echinacea plants must have good soil drainage for best results, especially in the winter.

 Growing Echinacea From Seed